geomydas/TWProps/README.md

 - Use TailwindCSS classes as variables instead of @apply
 - Less config
 - Framework agnostic
-- Basically a design system
 - Best of both worlds (Tailwind & OpenProps)

-More features will be coming soon and feel free to contribute since I'm still a noob *(i don't even know how to do basic javascript)* .Any suggestions, feedback, roasts are welcome!
+More features will be coming!
+Feel free to contribue by either making an issue or a pull request.
+Any suggestions, feedback, roasts are welcome!

 ## To-do